 Texas Woman’s University visual arts professor Colby Parsons had a busy fall semester.

 That show, titled “Hetero and Semiotic” at the Ann Linnemann Studio Gallery in Copenhagen, recently closed.
-His prize-winning work in the Zainesville competition, however, will be exhibited in the Zainesville Museum of Art in Zainesville, Ohio, through Jan.
+His prize-winning work in the Zanesville competition, however, will be exhibited in the Zanesville Museum of Art in Zanesville, Ohio, through Jan.
 2.